P1Gaming/P1-OM-Info/src/Programming/GitHub.md

 ## Creating a Pull Request (PR)

 Once you complete your task push your changes, publich your branch and create a PR.
 Someone will review it and merge it or request changes.
+Don't forget to create a PR card on the trello board.

 The video below has all the steps: